junobuild/docs/docs/miscellaneous/infrastructure.md

 ---
-description: Discover how Juno's infrastructure leverages Web3 technologies to create a secure, scalable environment for decentralized applications.
+title: Infrastructure
+description: Discover how Juno's infrastructure blends self-hosted deployment with WebAssembly containers, focusing on simplicity, control, and modern Web2-compatible tooling.
+keywords:
+  [
+    Juno,
+    serverless infrastructure,
+    self-hosted apps,
+    developer tools,
+    WebAssembly,
+    WASM containers
+  ]
 ---

 # Infrastructure

-Juno's infrastructure is designed to harness the full potential of Web3 technologies, creating a robust, secure, and scalable environment for developers to build decentralized applications.
+Juno's infrastructure is designed to provide developers with a simple, secure, and self-contained execution environment.
+It blends WebAssembly container deployment with supporting services that prioritize ownership, transparency, and practical workflows.

 ---